-

 The Draw of Travel is Strong

-So Why do We Travel Again?
+So Why do We Travel Again and Again?

-I guess that there are certain people in this world that are just explorers through and through.
-While people tend to judge travelers as being flaky and irresponsible, some of the greatest people in history were explorers and travelers.
 Marco Polo traveled for 24 years and Ibn Battuta traveled for over 30 years.
-Christopher Columbus explored the world for years and Mark Twain seemed to be on the move his entire life trying new things, exploring new worlds and moving to new places.
+Christopher Columbus explored the world for years and Mark Twain and Ernest Hemingway seemed to be on the move their entire life trying new things, exploring new worlds and moving to new places.

 We Travel Because it makes us feel alive.